BigelowLab/cs2018/README.md

-# Bigelow Computer Science Intern 2019
+# Bigelow Computer Science Intern 2020

 ## Applications due March 1!

 ## Overview
-Bigelow Laboratory for Ocean Sciences, located in East Boothbay, Maine, seeks a summer intern with a strong background (coursework, experience, etc.) in computer science, interested in applying their skills to real-world, science-related problems.
+Bigelow Laboratory for Ocean Sciences, located in East Boothbay, Maine, seeks a summer intern with a strong background (coursework, experience, etc.) in computer science, interested in applying their skills in a fast-paced research setting.

 *\* This is a living document and will be updated with changes and clarifications (both in-line and in the FAQ section).*

+## HPCC Project
+Bigelow has a ### core and ### memory high performance computing cluster.
+In the past few years, the demand for our HPC has increased and so have our avialable computing resources.
+This year's intern will improve our use of Ansible for HPC management, help science staff utilize the HPC, and create and maintain HPC documentation.
+This is more of a system administraion role that requires familarity with programming and linux environments.

-## Possible projects
+## Recommended skills/experience
-- Contribute to a website/webapp for forecasting animal presence based on citizen science observations and climate (e.g. ticks, jellyfish, etc.)
-- Create a website/webapp to organize, visualize, and distribute data collected from sensors all over Maine
+- Scripting language (e.g. bash, R, python)
+- Linux (preferably RedHat/CentOS/Fedora)
+- Ability to work well independantly

 ## Other information
 The Bigelow summer internship program offers students the opportunity to live in Boothbay and work in a dynamic, cutting-edge research environment.
 The program runs for 10 weeks from **May 28th—August 2th**.